-Lunch is usually dinner left-overs for us both or I’ll quickly whip up something healthy and nourishing like a Salad in a Jar, Avocado with Fried egg and seeded toast etc.
+Lunch is usually dinner leftovers or I’ll quickly whip up something healthy and nourishing like a Salad in a Jar, Avocado with Fried egg on seeded toast etc.

 What are the items I rely on in my pantry?

 Grains, beans, cooking oils, and two or three of my favourite herbs and spices are my go-to items.
-I am getting back into baking my own bread and cakes, so flour and sugar, for example, aren’t things I need to have on hand all the time.
+I am getting back into baking my own bread and cakes, so flour and sugar, for example, is something I have been stocking up on recently.

-“Using these guidelines, I was able to really pay attention to what I was buying, rather than just grabbing what looks good at the grocery store or making lists based on specific recipes.
-I’ve now been doing my capsule kitchen for a couple of months and it has become a big part of my day-to-day life as my overall health depends on it.
+By using these above-mentioned guidelines, I was able to really pay attention to what I was buying, rather than just grabbing what looks good at the grocery store or making lists based on specific recipes.
+I’ve now been doing my capsule kitchen for a good few years and it has become a big part of my day-to-day life as my overall health depends on it.
 Here’s what’s happened:

 1. I’m saving time in the grocery store

 Having a setlist means I can zip through the store in a lot less time.
 No more worrying that I forgot something or wandering aimlessly through the aisles.

 2. I always know what to buy